AdibM02/adibm.github.io/README.md

 # Welcome to my github page

 ## Introduction
-I am Adib, MSc student at the Weizmann Institute of Science in life sciences.
+My name is Adib, and I am an M.Sc. student in Life Sciences at the Weizmann Institute of Science.
-Currently, I am doing my first rotation at Prof. Ari Elson lab where we are working in osteoclasts and their involvement in bone pathologies.
+I am currently doing my first rotation in Prof. Ari Elson’s lab, where we study osteoclasts and their role in bone pathologies.

 ---